L-Mustang/wt-composite-to-landclass/README.md

 A few batch scripts that will convert a composit exported in the Location Editor to a matrix that can be used in a landclass.

-Don't try to do this with composits extracted from the game archives!
-It will not work!
-Please create your own compositits using the Location Editor
+Don't try to do this with composits extracted from the game archives, it will not work!
+Please create your own composits using the Location Editor

 ## Installation
 1. Unzip